Healing Through Remembrance

 As the attendant handed the carrier to us, Georgie was already in the front meowing, as if to say, “we’re here!”
 Seated at the front of the carrier, the fluffy white kitten seemed to smile as she mewed excitedly all the way home.

-When we arrived and I put them in their new “nursery,” she and her brother gulped down their wet food.
+When we arrived, and I put them in their new “nursery,” she and her brother gulped down their wet food.
 After all, it had been a long day on a flight from Missouri.
-While Charlie looked apprehensive, trying to hide beneath the sofa, Georgie remained playful as she leapt up to catch the feathers on a string.
+While Charlie looked apprehensive, trying to hide beneath the sofa, Georgie remained playful as she lept up to catch the feathers on a string.
 Girls just wanna have fun!

 I often felt a special tenderness for her as she played big sister to Charlie.
 They often slept side by side, moving together throughout the day.
 I was always touched to see her comfort him, licking his face—like after an unwanted bath.
 Over the years, I came to cherish them even more as loved ones around me passed away.
 Charlie and Georgie became my primary source of comfort at home.